example42/Example42-tutorials/slides/essentials/05_Modules.md

         nameserver <%= ns %>
         <% end %>

+  - In this case the content of the file is directly inside the catalog

 # Principes behind a Good and Reusable Module

   - Data Separation

-    Configuration data is defined outside the module (or even Puppet manifests) Module’s behavior is managed via APIs
+    - Configuration data is defined outside the module (or even Puppet manifests)
+    - Module's behavior is managed via APIs
-    Allow module’s extension and override via external data
+    - Allow module’s extension and override via external data

   - Reusability

-    Support different OS.
+    - Support different OS.
 Easily allow new additions.
-    Customize behavior without changing module code
+    - Customize behavior without changing module code
-    Do not force author’s idea on how configurations should be provided
+    - Do not force author's idea on how configurations should be provided

   - Standardization

-    Follow PuppetLabs style guidelines (puppet-lint)
+    - Follow PuppetLabs style guidelines (puppet-lint)
-    Have coherent, predictable and intuitive interfaces
+    - Have coherent, predictable and intuitive interfaces
-    Provide contextual documentation (puppet-doc)
+    - Provide contextual documentation (puppet-doc)

   - Interoperability

-    Limit cross-module dependencies
+    - Limit cross-module dependencies
-    Allow easy modules’ cherry picking
+    - Allow easy modules' cherry picking
-    Be self contained, do not interfere with other modules’ resources
+    - Be self contained, do not interfere with other modules' resources

 # What's a Good Module anyway?